A-Z of Student Services

 Emergency Notification System

-Western Connecticut State University has deployed an emergency notification system that allows the university to quickly alert those students who have signed up for the free service.
-Notification can be provided via telephone call, SMS message, email or fax to the device of your choice.
-To enroll, go to wcsu.edu/ens/ and follow the instructions to provide us with the contact information of your choice, and we will contact you in case of emergency situations as well as for weather alerts, campus closings, etc. Please be aware that you, and those persons you additionally list, may incur charges for receiving cell phone and text messages sent via the WCSU Emergency Notification System.
+Western Connecticut State University has deployed an emergency notification system that allows the university to quickly alert all students.
+Students will receive an email to their WCSU account inviting them to sign up and can provide us with the contact information of their choice.
+Notification is provided via telephone call, SMS message, email or fax in case of emergency situations as well as for weather alerts, campus closings, etc. Please be aware that you, and those persons you additionally list, may incur charges for receiving cellphone and text messages sent via the WCSU Emergency Notification System.
 For further information and disclaimers, please visit the webpage listed above.

 The university has an emergency telephone system that places the caller in direct contact with a University Police dispatcher.
 These phones are highly visible either in a bright yellow phone box or surround type stainless steel phone with blue strobe light and are located at various places around campus (inside and outside of buildings).
 The phones have a single button operation which, when pushed, will immediately notify the dispatcher of the caller’s location.
 The caller can speak directly into the phone box for hands-free communication.
 Please familiarize yourself with the location of emergency phones on campus.

-The Office of Financial Aid & Student Employment is responsible for the administration of federal grants, loans, institutional grants, state grants, and state scholarships and coordinates on-campus student employment.
-Email email@example.com with questions.
+The Office of Financial Aid & Student Employment is responsible for the administration of federal grants; loans; federal, state, and institutional grants; state scholarships; and coordinates the on-campus student employment program.
+Email with questions.

 Food & Dining

-Campus Dining Services provide a wide variety of services to all students, faculty, and staff including meal plans, catering and on-campus dining.
-Please call for all of your on-campus or off-campus foodservice needs or check out the website at wcsucampusdining.com.
+Campus Dining Services provide a wide variety of services to all students, faculty, and staff including meal plans for residents, commuters, and faculty and staff, catering and on-campus dining.
+Please call for all of your on-campus or off-campus foodservice needs or check out the website.
 For additional information, see Frequently Asked Questions – General Topics.

 Student Center 210

-Stop by the game room for a game of billiards, air hockey, ping pong or a board game.
+Stop by the game room for a game of billiards, darts, ping pong or a board game.
 There is plenty of lounge space as well to just hang out and relax with friends.

 Old Main 101 A

-Western has long been a regional leader in providing graduate education in business, arts and sciences, and professional studies.
-The Division of Graduate Studies offers an outstanding faculty, curricula and programs of high quality, state-of-the-art technology, convenient and flexible course scheduling, and a comfortable learning environment.
+WCSU has long been a regional leader in providing graduate education in business, arts and sciences, and professional studies.
+The Graduate Admissions Office offers an outstanding faculty, curricula and programs of high quality, state-of-the-art technology, convenient and flexible course scheduling, and a comfortable learning environment.

 FAX: (203) 837-8583